-Silver City MainStreet will be a highly visible, respected, credible community economic development program that is recognized for its ability to bring economic vitality and growth to Silver City's downtown while preserving and enhancing local culture and historic resources.
+Silver City MainStreet is a highly visible, respected, credible community economic development program that is recognized for its ability to bring economic vitality and growth to Silver City’s downtown while preserving and enhancing local culture and historic resources.

-To encourage a vibrant, historic downtown Silver City which is recognized as the heart of our diverse community.
+To encourage a vibrant, historic downtown Silver City that is recognized as the heart of our diverse community.

 Board of Directors